skinos7/tiger7/project/clock/restart.md

     "point_hour":"Specifies when hour to restart",             // [ number ], valid for "mode" is point "point_minute":"Specifies when minute of hour to restart", // [ number ], valid for "mode" is point

     "idle_start":"Start runtime",                             // [ number ], valid for "mode" is idle
     "idle_wireless_time":"Idle time",                         // [ number ], valid for "mode" is idle
-    "idle_age":"The maximum runtime",                       // [ number ], valid for "mode" is idle
+    "idle_hour":"Specifies when hour to restart",             // [ number ], valid for "mode" is idle "idle_minute":"Specifies when minute of hour to restart", // [ number ], valid for "mode" is idle "idle_age":"The maximum runtime",                         // [ number ], valid for "mode" is idle }
-}
 ```
 example show the configure that is age mode, the will restart auto at system run 2880 second